Violeta-de-Anca/Toxicology_IBG_UU/R_introduction.md

 Once we have everything downloaded, let's look at the terminal in RStudio!

-Once you opened RStudio you should see a promp like this:
+Once you opened RStudio you should see a prompt like this:
 <img width="959" alt="image" src="https://github.com/Violeta-de-Anca/Toxicology_IBG_UU/assets/101873673/6be8c661-e90a-4944-8b86-6c4d0a0292cd">

 Now we need to open a script so we can save all the commands in case we need to repeat them: